Dhghomon/easy_rust/README.md

 fn main() {}
 ```

 The important point to remember: with `Some`, you have a value of type `T` (any type).
-Also note that the square brackets after the `enum` name around `<T>` is what tells the compiler that it's generic.
+Also note that the angle brackets after the `enum` name around `T` is what tells the compiler that it's generic.
 It has no trait like `Display` or anything to limit it, so it can be anything.
 But with `None`, you don't have anything.

 So in a `match` statement for Option you can't say: